SukkoPera/MP32C64/README.md

 As the name suggests, beside Audio CDs, MP3 files will also work, so a smartphone (provided that you have an old model with an audio jack...) or any other audio player can be used.

+Note that this adapter only works for playing back audio files, there is no support for recording them.

 Another similar project, which works just as well as this one, is [DatassetteAudioAdapter](https://github.com/SukkoPera/DatassetteAudioAdapter).

 PRG files can be converted to audio using the [WAV-PRG](https://wav-prg.sourceforge.io/) software suite.